-Typical Format: 3 hours lecture/week; at least 3 exams and additional oral or written work at

-Lecture Topics: Introduction to the principles of transmission and molecular genetics of prokaryotes and eukaryotes and the significance of these principles to other aspects of biology.
+Instructors: Bass, Bates, Deng, Epstein or J. Fadool Frequency Offered: Every semester Prerequisites: Major prerequisite courses Typical Format: 3 hours lecture/week; at least 3 exams and additional oral or written work at instructor's discretion Lecture Topics: Introduction to the principles of transmission and molecular genetics of prokaryotes and eukaryotes and the significance of these principles to other aspects of biology.
 Additional Information: Designated as a required upper division biology course.
-Should be taken
+Should be taken as soon as possible after the completion of the major prerequisite courses.